-Today everyone is invited to feel the same as their bosses and masters, which create a ripe environment for envy and jealousy.
+Today everyone is invited to feel the same as their bosses and masters, which creates a ripe environment for envy and jealousy.

 In this environment, “never appearing too perfect” can make sense.
 Even for an already powerful individual.

 Perfection funnels envy and resentment and does so especially in certain types of individuals.

 - Men can be jealous of a successful woman when said men feel that women should be inferior

 - As Taleb correctly points out, an ivy-league educated man will be resentful of a self-made man without education because some ivy-league individuals feel “superior” to uneducated men

 - Rich-countries’ citizens can be jealous of immigrants who become successful because they (secretly) feel like immigrants should do menial tasks

 In these cases it might make sense to appear less than perfect IF you want to be accepted and welcomed by the group who feels envious of you.

 But there are important psychological caveats for this rule.

 It does not apply If the envious people have little power over you and if you could care less about them.

 And it does not apply to people who admire you deeply, care for you and are not ambitious (or dickhead) enough to feel superior to you.

 In all these cases, don’t heed the advice of “making mistakes on purpose”, which is one of the most stupid “social skills” tip I’ve ever read.